T

 Activities

-Guided day tours to nearby islands or specific wildlife sites.
+Guided day tours, snorkeling/diving excursions, kayaking, and visits to specific wildlife sites.

 Misc